-For more information about your options in this process, please see the Redfern Legal Centre factsheets on 'Making a complaint about your education provider' (see: https://bit.ly/RLC-self-help).
+For more information about your options in this process, please see RLC factsheet'Making a complaint about your education provider'

 Will my transfer need a new visa?

 Some transfers may require you to apply for a new visa.
 For more information, you will need to contact the Department of Home Affairs.